mintojoseph/blog/docs/posts/First Blog Entry.md

 # Blog using Vitepress

-Created this blog using [vitepress](https://vitepress.dev/).
+I created this blog using [vitepress](https://vitepress.dev/).
 Vitepress is mostly used for docs.
 But I decided to create my blog using this as this seems pretty convenient.

-Other than stripping down several design element, I have only added an auto sidebar which would automatically populate the sidebar as I keep adding new posts.
+Other than stripping down many design elements, I have only added an auto sidebar which would automatically populate the sidebar as I keep adding new posts.

 ### Setup auto sidebar